Nghe-Thi-Thanh-Tam/squid-game/README.md

 ## Glass bridge

 **How to play:**

+The goal of the game was for players to successfully cross the bridges by jumping across the tempered glass while avoiding the regular glass
 This game has only 1 player and you use keyboard to make player move.
 	Press W to move up.
 	Press S to move down